Psiphon-Labs/psiphon-tunnel-core/AndroidLibrary/README.md

 Using
 --------------------------------------------------------------------------------

+1. Build from source or use the provided shared object binary and Java source files
 1. Add Go/Java integration files `java_golang/go/*.java` to your `$src/go`
 1. Add `java_psi/go/psi/Psi.java` to your `$src/go/psi`
 1. Add `gojni.so